-BreastCare offers FREE screening and diagnostic services for Arkansas women along with public and professional education.
-If you qualify, the following services are FREE:
+BreastCare provides breast and cervical cancer screening and diagnostic services for eligible Arkansas women.
+If you qualify, you can receive the following services at no cost to you:

 BreastCare’s mission is to increase the rate of early detection of breast and cervical cancer and reduce the morbidity and mortality rates among women in Arkansas by lowering barriers to screening that result from lack of information, financial means, or access to quality services.

 The Arkansas Department of Health received a grant from the Centers for Disease Control and Prevention in 1993 to create the BreastCare program.
 Grant activities included, to study how many Arkansas women had breast and cervical cancer; to find health care workers across the State able to test, diagnose and treat; and to develop public and professional educational materials.
-In 1995, ADH received federal funds for qualified women with breast and cervical cancer to receive free screening and diagnostic services.
+In 1995, ADH received federal funds to provide eligible women with breast and cervical cancer screening and diagnostic services.

 - Increase breast and cervical cancer screening services by improving the program.